-Independent Custody Visitors visit police stations unannounced to check on the welfare of people in custody.
+Independent Custody Visitors (ICVs) visit police stations unannounced to check on the welfare of people in custody.

 Visitors come from a wide range of backgrounds.
 They must be over 18 and have no direct involvement in the criminal justice system in order to maintain the scheme’s independence.

 Police and Crime Commissioners (PCCs) must operate an Independent Custody Visiting (ICV) Scheme.

 Visits are random and unannounced.
 Visitors work in pairs.
 Usually, visits are weekly.

 Normally, visits are restricted to police stations local to ICVs.
 ICVs must treat details of what they see and hear, as confidential.
 ICVs are volunteers but they can claim travel expenses.

 As a result of their visit, volunteers must complete a report and submit it to .
 The report gives an insight into how custody is running.
 The Office of the Police and Crime Commissioner (OPCC) analyses information and highlights areas for action.
 Information is then shared with the police, PCC and Home Office.

 To help carry out their duties, ICV applicants undertake training on all aspects of custody visiting.
 They also learn about the basic principles of the Police and Criminal Evidence Act (PACE).
 We provide training at regular intervals and when there are changes in the law.

 The OPCC must make sure detainees are able to speak to independent custody visitors openly and without fear of reprisal.